NBCNeo/NBCNeo/README.md

 **More about me:**

-- 👨🏻‍💻 I'm Building an **AI powered dashboard** that based on current trends, prescribes ways to grow your Instagram and Tiktok user base.
+- 👨🏻‍💻 Currently, I'm building an **AI powered dashboard** that based on current trends, prescribes ways to grow your Instagram and Tiktok user base.
 - 🚀 I'm learning about **self-driving** and reading "Autonomy: The Quest to Build the Driverless Car" by Christopher Shulgan and Larry Burns.
 - 👨 I am a professional mountaineer (and I have a lot of cool stories).
 - 💬 Please feel free to **contact me** any way you find convenient.